Acxiom's (ACXM) CEO Scott Howe on Q3 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-Our next question comes from Kip Paulson of Canton Fitzgerald, your question please.
+Our next question comes from Kip Paulson of Cantor Fitzgerald, your question please.

 Kip Paulson

 Hi, thanks and congrats on another solid quarter, just a couple from me.
-First, you guys have made a lot of interesting announcements in recent months, could you help us rank order the potential revenue contribution or even importance of Audience Cloud, the IdentityLink expansion last October, Arbor, Circulate and even incremental opportunities from location data via that Verve partnership?
-And then second, regarding the expanded DataView partnership you announced recently, is this all Audience Solutions revenue and if so how is it split between AbiliTec and InfoBase?
+First, you guys have made a lot of interesting announcements in recent months, could you help us rank order the potential revenue contribution or even importance of Audience Cloud, the IdentityLink expansion last October, Arbor, Circulate, and even incremental opportunities from location data via that Verve partnership?
+And then second, regarding the expanded DataView partnership you announced recently, is this all Audience Solutions revenue, and if so how is it split between AbiliTec and InfoBase?
 Thanks.

 Scott Howe

 Yeah, this is Scott and I’ll start.
-So of the things you mentioned to me the most important development is the acquisition of Arbor and Circulate.
-And I say that because it's truly a foundational capability.
+So of the things you mentioned to me, the most important development is the acquisition of Arbor and Circulate, and I say that because it's truly a foundational capability.
 We saw significant improvements in both our online and mobile match rates.
-We nearly doubled our publisher network and that provides both additional distribution but also access to additional data for ingestion.
-And perhaps most importantly we brought on some phenomenally talented people who we can trust to carry the ball forward and do great things for us.
-At the end of the day our success is always driven by smart people and we've brought on two great teams of people that can make real contribution to Acxiom in the coming years.
+We nearly doubled our publisher network and that provides both additional distribution, but also access to additional data for ingestion.
+And perhaps most importantly, we brought on some phenomenally talented people who we can trust to carry the ball forward and do great things for us.
+At the end of the day, our success is always driven by smart people and we've brought on two great teams of people that can make a real contribution to Acxiom in the coming years.

-Beyond that we are focused on expanding the number of use cases that we offer and, so I think search is a really big deal given how big search spend is as a percentage of total advertising spend.
+Beyond that we are focused on expanding the number of used cases that we offer and, so I think search is a really big deal given how big search spend is as a percentage of total advertising spend.
 This is a new way to potentially buy search and make it work better.
-And even things like what I talked about today with in home advertising, it's small, it's very early, but that's a $5 billion plus channel that hasn't had a whole lot of innovation in it for decades and so long-term our mantra is data driven everything, data driven everywhere, and these are all good steps forward towards achieving that.
+And even things like what I talked about today with in-home advertising, it's small, it's very early, but that's a $5 billion plus channel that hasn't had a whole lot of innovation in it for decades, and so long-term our mantra is data driven everything, data driven everywhere, and these are all good steps forward towards achieving that.

 Kip Paulson